EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_safety/scene_graph/detection/README.md

 # Mask R-CNN for Object Detection and Segmentation

-## Train vrep dataset
+## Train Vrep dataset
-### Test the trained model
-You can start testing the model I showed in lasting meeting.

-1. change the path in the file `./testShapes1.py`
-2. run `python testShapes1.py`

-Please note that because github has a limitation of 100MB for upload file.
-I put trained model for test `mask_rcnn_vrepdoor_0030` in teams->KTH Thesis->TrainSet.
-Please download it and put it to `./logs/`
+First, you should install the maskrcnn, follow the steps start from Introduction.
+Make sure that you can run [demo.ipynb](samples/demo.ipynb) correctly.

-### Train new model
+### Train and test model
+You can start training model when you get the similar train dataset with the examples in `./train_data`.
+If you have no idea on how to make the daaset like this, try to follow the steps in part Make train dataset.

+1. **train model**: Fist, put your train dataset in the folder `./train_data`.
+Then run `python train_model.py`

+2. **test model**: First, put the images you want to test in the folder `./test_data`.
+Then run `python test_model.py`

+You can change the parameters and config as you want in both `train_model.py` and `test_model.py`.
+But please note the config should be same in these two files.

+### Images detection and store

+### Video detection

+### Make train dataset

+## Some useful tools

 When you want to train new dataset, the first step is to get images from rosbag.

 There are some [small scripts](https://github.com/shaolei-wang/mask_rcnn/tree/master/tools) could be helpful in `./tools`.
-You can use them to get the train dataset as in the folder `./trainData`.
+You can use them to get the train dataset as in the folder `./train_data`.
 Train a new model:
 1. Follow the steps in [readme file](https://github.com/shaolei-wang/mask_rcnn/blob/master/tools/readme.md) in `./tools` to make new train dataset.

 2. Change parameters in the `class ShapesConfig(Config)` in `./trainShape1.py`, this could overwrite the parameter config in `./mrcnn/config.py`.